“When does online registration open?”

 What if I have to cancel my registration and lodging reservation?

-In the event that you decide to cancel your registration and lodging reservation, notify the Colorado Suzuki Institute in writing.
-There is a $100 non-refundable cancellation fee per participant.
+In the event that you decide to cancel your registration and lodging reservation, notify the Colorado Suzuki Institute in writing by April 15th.
+There is a $150 non-refundable cancellation fee per participant.
 The payment of all other fees will be returned if written notice of cancellation is received by April 15th.
 (No refunds for last minute changes or early departure.)